trustcves/trustcves.github.io/content/howto.md

 * The CNA checked the details and provided a CVE number

 # How to disclose?
 Assuming that all points above are fulfilled the disclosure process can be done using this page.
 There is a markdown template available for the disclosure process.
-The template for publishing can be downloaded [here](/template/publishTemplate.md).
+The template for publishing can be [found here](/template/publishTemplate.md).
 Read the comments in the markdown file and fill it.

 Once the template has been filled out you can host your own **public** GitHub repository with the vulnerability, but it's advised to provide all of the information to me.